risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-function.md

 ### Examples

 At present, we support SQL UDFs with unnamed and named parameters.
 This section offers examples of the current supported syntax.
 We will offer some basic examples first to help you understand and grasp them.
-Then, we will offer some examples that are closer to real-world scenarios, such as a mock table, for your further practice and understanding.
+Then, we will offer more examples that are closer to real-world scenarios, such as a mock table, for your further practice and understanding.

 #### Basic examples